Pixelguru26/Java-Turtle/README.md

 # Java Turtle

 A turtle implementation for Java.

-Turtle is an excellent tool for teaching new programmers.
-While attempting to do exactly that, I discovered that it's ridiculously difficult to find a decent ready-to-use implementation for Java online.
+Turtle is an excellent and time-honored tool for teaching kay concepts to new programmers.
+It's an essential part of my curriculum, but when I attempted to integrate it into a Java course, I found it impossible to procure a ready-to-use implementation online.

 So I made one.

-If you have any feature requests, feel free to contact me or (preferrably) open an issue for it.
+If you have any feature requests, feel free to contact me or (preferably) open an issue for it.
 I'll be happy to help tinker with whatever needs changing.

 # Installation